Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
+When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.

 If audited, the Ohio Department of Taxation requires the seller to have a correctly filled-out certificate.
-Without it, the seller could end up owing sales taxes that should have been collected from the buyer, in addition to penalties and interest.
+Without it, the seller could owe sales taxes that should have been collected from the buyer, penalties, and interest.

 Before accepting a resale certificate, a seller should: